JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 acceptable type of `data` consumed by `fit`.
 In general, this can be a promise regarding the ordinary type of `data` or the [scientific type](https://github.com/JuliaAI/ScientificTypes.jl) of `data` (but not both).
-Alternatively, one may only make a promise about the type/scitype of *observations* in the data .
+Alternatively, one may only promise a bound on the type/scitype of *observations* in the data .
 See [Algorithm Traits](@ref) for further details.
 In this case we'll be happy to restrict the scitype of the data:

 ```@example anatomy
 import ScientificTypesBase: scitype, Table, Continuous